 I am in projects of distribution and marketing, selling and manufacturing small grid-tie turbines, kits and systems from 5kw to 100kw but biggest demand is 10 and 20kw where a system can actually take a homeowner or farm to energy independance.

-I am more interested in that, decentralizing the control of electrical power to individuals and local communities.
+I am more interested in that, decentralizing the control of electrical power to individuals.
 Small scaleable Wind Power changes the control and command of electric power.
 These giant turbines work on any scale, all the way down to one you can buy from me for the price of a car.
 Pays itself off in about the same time frame, then you have a small income, or a little extra juice for a plug-in hybrid auto, maybe replace your need for natural gas cooking and heating with your wind turbine electric power.

 If you are interested in a small wind turbine, I recommend you start with this post about Net Metering.
 Follow the links and info there and then contact me with questions or purchase needs.
 I’m glad to help and can supply all information and equipment you need to do this.
 If you are interested in making YOURSELF energy independant for the price of an automobile, contact me at:

 I will help you prove, plan, and execute your personal wind project or develop your wind energy plans.
-For more information, see our home turbine buyer’s guide

-7 Responses to “Small Wind Turbine”
+7 Responses to “Small Wind Turbine Farm, Ranch”

 I have a small farm located in Ohio.
 Where can i find information as to size and costs to look as possible install of wind turbine.
 I there funds available to do such a project.
 I am on fixed income and currently spend 150 dollars a month on electricty.